simranbola21-creator/induction_simran/README.md

          - 0 represents us (humans),
          - 8 represents Maya (illusion)
             He gave a complete and clear explanation of this spritual number .
-  2. Inspirational Stories from Sikism :
+  2. Inspirational Stories from Sikhism :
       - He shared a beautiful story from the life of Guru Nanak Dev Ji emphasiznig that even the great gurus  were once students like us .
       - He also told us about *Bhagat Naam Dev Ji and his deep belief in God , showing how unshakeble faith can lead to spiritual growth.
   3. Science and Sound concept :